 Final Thoughts on Bali Living Costs

 To move or not to move?
-I hope our Bali living costs guide helped you out and that you have now decided what to do with your life!
+I hope this guide on the cost of living in Bali helped you out!
 Bali is an awesome place to live and you will be very happy out there.
-If you run into any of us, do come and say hi!
+If you run into any of us, do say hi 🙂